How To Connect 2 Subwoofers To One Receiver

 After that, well that’s it, that’s everything.
 Turn everything back on and you’re all set.

 Connecting 2 Using The Line In Input

-This one is a little different.
+Here’s another way on how to connect 2 subwoofers to one amp.
 Instead of using an adapter to split the signal, what you can instead opt to do is use an RCA cable to pass the signal along from one subwoofer to another.

 In order to do this, at least one of the subs has to have both an output and an input.

 So what you do is plug one end of the cable into the sub out of the receiver, and the other end into the line in of the subwoofer.

 Then you take another cable and connect one end into the line out of that same subwoofer, and connect the other end of the cable into the line In of the second sub.